-Languages accepted by the College of Letters and Science are not automatically accepted by the PACS department.
-Please check with a PACS advisor for eligible languages.
+Languages accepted by the College of Letters & Science are not automatically accepted by the PACS department.
+Please check with a PACS adviser for eligible languages.

-There are a variety of ways to fulfill the four-semester language requirement for PACS, depending on the individual and his or her background and ability
+There are a variety of ways to fulfill the four-semester language requirement for PACS, depending on the individual and his or her background and ability:

 - Advanced Placement (AP) or International Baccalaureate (IB) test: An AP score of 5 or an International Baccalaureate (IB) score of 7 will complete this requirement.
 An AP score of 4 will place a student into the fourth-semester college level course.
 A score of 3 will place a student into the third-semester college level course.
 Documentation of AP scores must be provided. - 2.
 Coursework: Any combination of college courses, summer programs, or college-level study abroad programs can satisfy the language requirement.
 At a minimum, students must complete the fourth semester (i.e., the second semester of intermediate level) of a language with a grade of C- or better in order to fulfill the requirement.
 The first, second, and third-level courses may be taken on a Pass/No Pass basis.
 Language courses need not be taken at UCB.
 Courses taken at a community college or any accredited school or university may be acceptable.
-Transcripts must be submitted and evaluated by a PACS advisor.
-A one-semester upper-division course taken abroad in the target language may satisfy the foreign language requirement, depending on the school and program followed.
-For more information, see a PACS advisor concerning language study abroad. - 3.
+Transcripts must be submitted and evaluated by a PACS adviser.
+A one-semester upper division course taken abroad in the target language may satisfy the foreign language requirement, depending on the school and program followed.
+For more information, see a PACS adviser concerning language study abroad. - 3.
 Proficiency exam: Some, but not all, language departments on campus offer proficiency testing for students with advanced skills in that language.
 Please note that if a particular language is not taught on the UC Berkeley campus, then students are not able to test in that language.
-A student would then need to choose one of

-- the other methods for fulfilling the foreign language requirement.
-Please speak with a PACS advisor about proficiency testing. - 4.
+A student would then need to choose one of the other methods for fulfilling the foreign language requirement.
+Please speak with a PACS adviser about proficiency testing. - 4.
 High school completion in a non-English language: Students who were educated in a non-English language through the completion of high school or the equivalent may wish to satisfy this requirement with that experience.
-Students must provide a transcript or diploma proving that they have been educated in this language at least through the completion of high school or the equivalent.
+This requires a language proficiency exam.

-Upper-division Requirements
+Upper Division Requirements